-Creation of Intertidal Habitats
+CREATION OF INTERTIDAL HABITATS

-The coast is a place of dynamic change.
+- 3.52 The coast is a place of dynamic change.
 The sea has created much of the valued landscape and ecology of the coast.
 However sea levels are rising and land is sinking.
-This along with man made fixed sea defences can and have resulted in loss of valued intertidal habitats, that of saltmarsh and mud flats, which once existed on the water side of these defences.

-The LPA will support the (re-)creation of coastal habitats provided that there will be a clear public benefit such as making a contribution to the achievement of Government biodiversity targets.
-One way to re-create coastal habitats is by allowing sections of the sea wall, which have been identified as having no economic justification for continued maintenance, to be breached by the sea through a process often referred to as managed retreat.

-The Environment Agency who have a supervisory duty for flood defence matters recognise that there are sea walls where retreat schemes could be a possibility as shown in their report Essex Sea Wall Management (1998).

-The retreat of sea defences would lead to the loss of other land types which could include agricultural land or other habitats.
+This along with man made fixed sea defences can and have resulted in loss of valued intertidal habitats, that of saltmarsh and mud flats, which once existed on the water side of these defences. - 3.53 The LPA will support the (re-)creation of coastal habitats provided that there will be a clear public benefit such as making a contribution to the achievement of Government biodiversity targets.
+One way to re-create coastal habitats is by allowing sections of the sea wall, which have been identified as having no economic justification for continued maintenance, to be breached by the sea through a process often referred to as managed retreat. - 3.54 The Environment Agency, who have a regulatory and supervisory duty for flood defence matters recognise that there are sea walls where retreat schemes could be a possibility as shown in their report Essex Sea Wall Management (1998). - 3.55 The Environment Agency is developing an Estuary Flood Management Strategy for the Rivers Roach and Crouch.
+This Flood Management Strategy Plan will identify the most socio-economic, hydrodynamic and sustainable means of providing flood management measures throughout the estuary as a whole, whilst also ensuring that the legal obligations to protect and enhance protected environmental sites and habitats are met. - 3.56 This will involve changes to some flood defence strategies including the incorporation of managed realignment in order to reduce pressures on higher priority defences elsewhere in the estuary.
+Any proposals to modify flood defences, including maintenance, should be considered in the light of the Estuary Flood Management Strategy.
+It should be noted that any such proposals are likely to require planning consent and detailed consideration in accordance with the Habitats Directive. - 3.57 The retreat of sea defences would lead to the loss of other land types, which could include agricultural land or other habitats.
 The Council will take into consideration the retention of the best and most versatile agricultural land in accordance with Policy NR4 and also the nature conservation value of the land in accordance with Policies NR6 to NR10 (inclusive).

-The Essex Biodiversity Action Plan identifies the habitat of eelgrass beds, a species of intertidal mudflats, and includes the target of no net loss of this habitat.
-The only way to achieve this in the local area is by creating new intertidal habitats which is a long term process but if the issue is not addressed losses will continue at the high rates that have been experienced over the past.
+- 3.58 The Essex Biodiversity Action Plan identifies the habitat of eelgrass beds, a species of intertidal mudflats, and includes the target of no net loss of this habitat.
+The only way to achieve this in the local area is by creating new intertidal habitats which is a long term process but if the issue is not addressed losses will continue at the high rates that have been experienced over the past. - 3.59 Significant changes to the coastline are not to be taken lightly and the involvement of English Nature and the Environment Agency, together with local nature organisations such as the Essex Wildlife Trust, will be a key part of the process.